nikkijuk/bmi-calculator-app/bmi_calculator_app/README.md

 WidgetTester component is used to interact with ui fron test classes.
 All interactions with ui are async.
 When state of UI is changed it needs to be re-rendered.

 ![Calculator UI implementation and tests](../diagrams/calculator-page-test.png)

+UI components are Flutter Widgets.
+So, from here on one can't reuse classes with for example Angular.